shwetanlp/shwetanlp.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2020-10-15 07:59:00-0400
+date: 2022-03-15 07:59:00-0400
 inline: true
 ---

-Our paper "Identifying Depressive Symptoms from Tweets: Figurative Language Enabled Multitask Learning Framework" has been accepted in the COLING 2020.
+Our paper "Question-aware Transformer Models for Consumer Health Question Summarization" has been accepted for publication in Journal of Biomedical Informatics (JBI).